 But not to worry, there are several ways one can solve the screen dimming issue without having to send the Surface Pro 4 to a professional or back to Microsoft.
-Now, we should point out that this is a common issue, therefore, one shouldn’t take it too seriously.
+Now, we should point out that this is a common issue; therefore, one shouldn’t take it too seriously.

 OK, so let’s talk about getting this problem under control.
-Be sure to follow the steps as laid out and we promise, you’ll be up and running in no time.
+Be sure to follow the steps as laid out, and we promise you’ll be up and running in no time.

-1] Check for Updates
+1] Check for Updates via Windows Updates

 To check for the latest Windows Updates, navigate to Settings > Updates & Security, then click on the check for updates option.